Softmotions/ncms/ncms-docs/ncms-docs-en/doc/cookbook/cookbook.rst

 Pages of your sites can be divided into groups having the same structure, for ex.:

-* Standard pages with a content
+* Standard pages with content
-* Pages of departments on the corporative site
+* Pages of departments on the corporate site
 * News
 * Blog posts
 * Pages describing products or services